core-wg/oscore/draft-ietf-core-object-security.md

 ## Protecting the Request {#protected-coap-formatting-req}

-Given an unprotected CoAP request, including header, options and payload, the client SHALL perform the following steps to create a protected CoAP request using a security context associated with the target resource (see {{id-est}}).
+Given an unprotected CoAP request, including header, options and payload, the client SHALL perform the following steps to create a protected CoAP request using a security context associated with the target resource (see {{identities}}).

-1. Compute the COSE object as specified in {{sec-obj-cose}}
+1. Compute the COSE object as specified in {{cose-object}}

     * the AEAD nonce is created by XORing the Sender IV (context IV) with the Sender Sequence Number in network byte order (partial IV).